Genevieve

 Interest | When are you available to start? | November December Sorry, next season I’m not coming back No response | These answers (first four) come from the worker.
 The last is from tracking the person. |

-Role | What role do you want this season? | Thinner/Picker Thinner/Packer | These answers come from the user if they have picked that they want to come back. |
+Role | What role do you want this season? | Thinner/Picker Thinner/Packer | These answers come from the worker if they have selected that they want to come back. |

-Feedback | We are always looking at ways to be better | | This answer comes from the user but there may be no answer—usually there is! |
+Feedback | We are always looking at ways to be better | | This answer comes from the worker but there may be no answer—usually there is! |

 Track responses in spreadsheets